 Child law is a unique course in Australia.
-It brings students from different disciplines together to study the law and the social context of the law as it impacts upon children.
-It builds a foundation for the study of specific laws (child protection, juvenile justice, family law issues and laws in these jurisdictions relevant to Aboriginal and Torres Strait Islander children) by considering broader legal and social issues that affect children, including:
+It brings students from law and social work together to study the law and the social context of the law as it impacts upon children.
+It builds a foundation for the study of specific laws (child protection, juvenile justice and family law) by exploring human rights, social and legal perspectives.
+It considers broader legal and social issues that affect children, including:

 1. When children are considered capable of making legal decisions (legal capacity);

 2. International and human rights law applicable to children in Australia;

 3. The nature of inter-professional collaboration on behalf of children in varied legal contexts.

 5. Differential impact of laws on certain groups of children, such as Aboriginal and Torres Strait Islander children.